Common mistakes in reading and writing the ECU file

 Reading the Wrong File:

-However, the second layer includes a larger set of information, as it contains not only the internal flash information but also data such as the chassis number, immobilizer, mileage, etc. This second layer is called the “Internal EEPROM”.
+The second layer contains a special set of data.
+It not only includes the internal flash information but also additional details such as the VIN (chassis number), immobilizer data, mileage, and more.
+This layer is called the internal EEPROM.

-So before reading the ECU, be aware of what you want to do so that you read the correct layer.
+Before reading the ECU, make sure you understand what you intend to do, so you read the correct layer.

 Purpose of Remapping: